Anderli-dev/todo-app/README.md

 # Simple todo app
+This is simple todo app just for improve skills
 ## Frontend (src folder)
 For the frontend, I use React, Redux, Axios and Bootstrap.
 ### React